mhnpd/amir_project/README.md

 3. Now Download the code base.
 [This](https://github.com/mhnpd/amir_project) links will lead to page code this is download button

-4. Enter following command in terminal (cmd for window.) one by one
+4. Enter following command in terminal (cmd for window.)
+All the command should be perform in inside the folder where code is dowloaded.
+Do it one by one
 - `npm install -g expo-cli`
 - `npm i -g yarn `
 - `yarn install`